 - Select sunny and dry location

 - Maintain it clean from dead cells

-If you are interested in my other construction projects and how to build a Finnish lean-to shelter, check out this post.
+- If you are interested in our other construction projects and how to build a Finnish lean-to shelter, check out this post.